CARPET CLEANING METHODS

 Bonnet cleaning has a long history, but has had many changes and improvements in the last 20 years.
 Originally, janitors began using buckets and wringers to saturate modified cotton mops under rotary scrubbers to maintain traffic areas in commercial buildings.
 As the mops or “bonnets” soiled, they would return them to the bucket and wring out the excess soil, then continue on.
 The cleaning solutions were often very poor quality and highly residual.
 The bonnets were not much better in quality and often caused pile damage and distortion.

 Over the years this system began to be improved upon with better quality non residual cleaning solutions including encapsulants.
 Many more types of bonnets and attachments became available to suit every carpet type and techniques were improved for even greater effectiveness.
 The system began to make great strides as these changes dramatically improved the performance.

-A little more than 10 years ago, a new version of this system appeared on the market and gained credibility.
+A little more than 10 years ago, a new version of this system appeared in the market of carpet cleaning methods, and gained credibility.
 It utilizes an orbital motion and is now recognized as a “stand alone” system in its’ own right.
 The old adage “it causes pile damage” doesn’t apply any longer as the choice of pads is so diverse, operators can choose the right pad for any carpet with no fear of pile damage.
 This system is very effective at lifting and restoring matted areas due to its superior scrubbing and pile lifting action.
 Its ability to transfer soil and stains out of the carpet pile without driving soil deeper into the backing results in a more consistent and longer lasting clean.